If a climb to a Granite peak near Prescott to good views appeals to you, then you'll like this hike.

 We took this hike a few days after a healthy rain.
 The snow at the top gave Granite Mountain an added level of charm.
 The day was warm enough to melt the snow, so the trail was a little muddy and wet.
 Still, we really enjoyed this hike.

-From the well marked parking area, pay your $2 like a good citizen and cross the road to find the Granite Mountain trail (TR# 261).
+From the well marked parking area, pay your $5 like a good citizen and cross the road to find the Granite Mountain trail (TR# 261).
 The trail crosses a normally dry creek (which had water in it during our hike) and stays flat for a little while.
 This trail is well signed, so stay on TR#261 for the duration of this hike.
+Stay right at the signed trail junction (JCT_1R on the map) and again at the unsigned trail junction with the dirt road (JCT_2R on the map).

-After 1.8 miles you reach Blair Pass.
+After 1.8 miles you reach the signed trail junction at Blair Pass (JCT_3R).
 There is a gate here that leads to two other trails.
 Don't go through this gate, instead turning right and following the trail as it heads towards Granite Mountain.
 Continue to follow this trail as you pass by the climbers trying their luck on the excellent climbing rock of Granite Mountain.
 Watch the skies for a glimpse of the endangered Peregrine falcons that like to nest in this area.

 Return by the same route.